Building the Walls

 See the pictures for more on building the walls, and standing them up;

-It's quite amazing how well it works and how quickly it will go with a crew that cooperates and seems to read each others minds.
+It's quite amazing how well this method of building works and how quickly it will go with a crew that cooperates and seems to read each others minds.

 Knowing what the next step will be without a lot of chatter, Mike, Terry and Rod all got the job done quickly and with a minimum of fuss...see the next stage here; the trusses...